pingcap/docs-cn/CONTRIBUTING.md

 >
 > Previously, we maintain all versions in the `master` branch, with directories like `dev` (the latest development version), `v3.0` and so on.
 Each docs version is updated very frequently and changes to one version often apply to another version or other versions as well.
 >
-> Since February 21, 2020, to reduce manual editing and updating work among versions, we have started to maintain each version in a separate branch and introduce sre-bot to automatically file PRs to other versions as long as you add corresponding cherry-pick labels to your PR.
+> Since February 21, 2020, to reduce manual editing and updating work among versions, we have started to maintain each version in a separate branch and introduced sre-bot (now ti-chi-bot) to automatically file PRs to other versions as long as you add corresponding cherry-pick labels to your PR.

 ### Use cherry-pick labels

 - If your changes apply to only one docs version, just submit a PR to the corresponding version branch.

 - If your changes apply to multiple docs versions, you don't have to submit a PR to each branch.
-Instead, after you submit your PR, trigger the sre-bot to submit a PR to other version branches by adding one or several of the following labels as needed.
-Once the current PR is merged, sre-bot will start to work.
+Instead, after you submit your PR, trigger the ti-chi-bot to submit a PR to other version branches by adding one or several of the following labels as needed.
+Once the current PR is merged, ti-chi-bot will start to work.
-    - `needs-cherry-pick-5.1` label: sre-bot will submit a PR to the `release-5.1` branch.
+    - `needs-cherry-pick-5.1` label: ti-chi-bot will submit a PR to the `release-5.1` branch.
-    - `needs-cherry-pick-5.0` label: sre-bot will submit a PR to the `release-5.0` branch.
+    - `needs-cherry-pick-5.0` label: ti-chi-bot will submit a PR to the `release-5.0` branch.
-    - `needs-cherry-pick-4.0` label: sre-bot will submit a PR to the `release-4.0` branch.
+    - `needs-cherry-pick-4.0` label: ti-chi-bot will submit a PR to the `release-4.0` branch.
-    - `needs-cherry-pick-3.1` label: sre-bot will submit a PR to the `release-3.1` branch.
+    - `needs-cherry-pick-3.1` label: ti-chi-bot will submit a PR to the `release-3.1` branch.
-    - `needs-cherry-pick-3.0` label: sre-bot will submit a PR to the `release-3.0` branch.
+    - `needs-cherry-pick-3.0` label: ti-chi-bot will submit a PR to the `release-3.0` branch.
-    - `needs-cherry-pick-2.1` label: sre-bot will submit a PR to the `release-2.1` branch.
+    - `needs-cherry-pick-2.1` label: ti-chi-bot will submit a PR to the `release-2.1` branch.
-    - `needs-cherry-pick-master` label: sre-bot will submit a PR to the `master` branch.
+    - `needs-cherry-pick-master` label: ti-chi-bot will submit a PR to the `master` branch.

+    For how to choose the docs versions, refer to [Guideline for choosing the affected version(s)](#guideline-for-choosing-the-affected-versions).

-- If most of your changes apply to multiple docs versions but some differences exist among versions, you still can use cherry-pick labels to let sre-bot create PRs to other versions.
-After the PR to another version is successfully submitted by sre-bot, you can make changes to that PR.
+- If most of your changes apply to multiple docs versions but some differences exist among versions, you still can use cherry-pick labels to let ti-chi-bot create PRs to other versions.
+After the PR to another version is successfully submitted by ti-chi-bot, you can make changes to that PR.

 ## How to contribute